larpon/QtFirebaseExample/README.md

    libapp.a
    libremote_config.a
    ```
-   This step is important as the `make_ios_joined_statics.sh` uses `libtool` to gather each of the static libs used from each supported architecture into one static lib
+   This step is important as the `make_ios_joined_statics.sh` uses `libtool` to join each of the static libs used from each supported architecture into one combined static lib to link against.
+We have yet to find out why this is necessary for the project to run properly.

 5. Push the *Run* button

   If you build for Android or iOS you should see output like the following in the "General Messages" tab of QtCreator